 - Course ID : PH212

-- Knowledge block : Compulsory Physics
+- Knowledge block : Compulsory - Physics

-- Number of credits : 4
+Credit hours for theory

-- Credit hours for theory : 40
+Credit hours for practice

-- Credit hours for practice : 30
+Credit hours for self-study

-- Credit hours for self-study : 0
+0

 - Prior-course : General Physics I Calculus I

 This course is the second course of introductory physics.
 The course helps students understand the basic phenomena of electricity and magnetism by introducing the concepts of electromagnetic fields and forces.
 In addition, the course discusses the elements of circuits with selected applications, Maxwell's equations, and electromagnetic waves.
 Students are instructed to develop better intuition about, and conceptual models of, physical phenomena in electricity and magnetism.